oracle/accelerated-data-science/docs/source/user_guide/large_language_model/retrieval.rst

 .. _vector_store:

 #################################################
-integration with OCI Generative AI and OpenSearch
+Integration with OCI Generative AI and OpenSearch
 #################################################

 .. versionadded:: 2.9.1